-Department of Industrial & Manufacturing Engineering & Technology
+Department of Industrial and Manufacturing Engineering and Technology

 Minor in Quality Engineering